Menu

 Currawinya National Park is on Budjiti Country.
 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-It’s a bird lover’s paradise, rich in pastoral history, and one that sees relatively few visitors.
-And that’s very attractive for people like me who seek solitude and wide open spaces when they’re camping.
+It’s a bird lover’s paradise, rich in pastoral history and one that sees relatively few visitors.
+And that’s very attractive for people like us who seek solitude and wide open spaces when they’re camping.

 Currawinya National Park

-One of the temporary lakes at Currawinya National Park
+One of the ephemeral lakes at Currawinya National Park

 CAMPING AT CURRAWINYA NATIONAL PARK